wobfan/spotify-playlist-downloader/README.md

         6. Click on 'Show Client Secret'.
         7. Copy and paste the ID and the secret here.

-        * You will be redirected to login into you Spotify account on web browser.
+        * You will be redirected to login into your Spotify account on your default web browser.
 After successful login you just need to copy the whole `http://localhost/?code=...` URL from your browser and paste it to the console where your script is running.
     * In case your Spotify account is linked with your facebook account, use your device username in the `username` argument for the script and use your device password to log in to spotify in the browser window that opens.

 2. Download through CSV File